MShake/guitar-store-bdd-tdd/README.md

-# Guitar store developped with BDD and TDD
+# Guitar store with BDD and TDD
 [IN PROGRESS]